The Perfect 10-Day Buenos Aires Itinerary for First-Timers

 Lunch at Bar Federal

 Bar El Federal is one of over 70 of Buenos Aires’ “Bares Notables.”
-These are old, traditional cafe/bars where Argentines of literary, musical, and political fame used to meet and discuss ideas.
+These are old, traditional cafes/bars where Argentines of literary, musical, and political fame used to meet and discuss ideas.
 Bar El Federal is one of 5 ‘Bares Notables’ in the San Telmo neighborhood.
 The others are: Bar Sur, Bar Británico, La Poesia, and Bar Hipopótamo.
-These bars have well conserved Argentine history and tradition, which you’ll see in photos and decorations on the walls.
+These bars have well-conserved Argentine history and tradition, which you’ll see in photos and decorations on the walls.
 The insides are full of dark wood and give the feeling of stepping back in time.

 Free Time